reubensgithub/C-Coursework/README.md

 ./quality
 ```

-(Output can be viewed in quality.txt)
+(Output of the quality.c file can be viewed in quality.txt)

 To run the beggar.c file, run the commands: